Erotic Inferno

-Erotic Inferno is a 1975 British sex film, directed by Trevor Wrenn, and starring Chris Chittell, Karl Lanchbury, Jennifer Westbrook, Heather Deeley and Mary Millington (under her married name Mary Maxted).
-It is also known by the alternative title Adam and Nicole.
+Erotic Inferno, also known as Adam and Nicole, Adam & Nicole, and Naked and Willing, is a 1975 British sex film directed by Trevor Wrenn, and starring Chris Chittell, Karl Lanchbury, Jennifer Westbrook, Heather Deeley and Mary Millington.

-The making of the film was documented by the Man Alive (BBC) programme, in an episode about the British sex and horror film industry of the mid-seventies, titled ‘Man Alive: Xploitation’.
-The programme shows producer Bachoo Sen and director Trevor Wrenn trying to cast the role of ‘an English rose who can ride a horse’ (this is presumably the role played by Heather Deeley in the film).
-A screening of the dailies in the programme shows the film to have been shot in the ‘Italian style’ of having the director talk to the performers whilst they act, meaning the film would have to be later re-dubbed.
-The programme also reveals the film's writer ‘Jon York’, was actually a student at York University, and is seen writing the script in the University's library.
-The film is referred to by its shooting titles The Will and The Willing Sex during the programme.
-Shooting started on 8 February 1975, and the film was released on 8 May 1975.
-The house used in the film was at the time owned by a famous racing driver.

-Erotic Inferno is also notable for being one of the few British sex films to have been viewed by moral reformer Lord Longford, who saw the film and two others in 1975 in order to gain first hand experience of sex films, so that he could then morally condemn them.
-Longford saw the film on a double bill with Hot Acts of Love at the Astral Cinema complex in Soho, he later went to see How to Seduce A Virgin, directed by Jess Franco, but walked out.
-These three films were all later reviewed in Cinema X magazine under the banner "Lord Longford - We rate his selection".
+Erotic Inferno is notable for being one of the few British sex films to have been viewed by moral reformer Lord Longford, who saw the film and two others in 1975 in order to gain first hand experience of sex films.
+Longford saw the film on a double bill with Hot Acts of Love (1975, dir.
+Jean-Marie Pallardy) at the Astral Cinema complex in Soho; he later went to see How to Seduce A Virgin (1974, dir.
+Jess Franco), but walked out.
+These three films were all later reviewed in Cinema X magazine under the banner "Lord Longford – We rate his selection".

 Plot

-When Old Man Barnard (Anthony Kenyon), a millionaire, is reported drowned at sea his gold digging sons Paul (Karl Lanchbury) and Martin (Chris Chittell) come looking for their inheritance.
-Arriving at the Barnard family estate they renew an old enemy in Adam (Michael Watkins), their father's butler.
-He tells them the Barnard mansion has to remain locked and bolted until the will is read, begrudgingly all three men and their girlfriends will have to stay in the neighbouring farmhouse over the weekend.
+When Old Man Barnard, a millionaire, is reported drowned at sea his gold digging sons Paul and Martin come looking for their inheritance.
+Arriving at the Barnard family estate they renew an old enemy in Adam, their father's butler.
+He tells them the Barnard mansion has to remain locked and bolted until the will is read.
+Begrudgingly all three men and their girlfriends will have to stay in the neighbouring farmhouse over the weekend.
 Unbeknown to him Adam is Old Man Barnard's illegitimate son, a fact Paul and Martin are determined to keep from him.
 Secretly they fear the whole inheritance will go to Adam.
-With their privileged lifestyles hanging by a thread the Brothers Barnard decide to pursue Adam's finance Nicole (Jenny Westbrook).
-Reasoning that she will know where Adam has hidden the keys to the mansion, so that they can break in and destroy evidence of Adam's parentage.
+With their privileged lifestyles hanging by a thread the Brothers Barnard decide to pursue Adam's fiancée Nicole, reasoning that she will know where Adam has hidden the keys to the mansion, so that they can break in and destroy evidence of Adam's parentage.